 - In-universe, the Custodes for the Imperium.
 They are bar none the mightiest warriors in the Imperium, even stronger than the Space Marines.
 However, the Bio-Augmentation process used to create Custodes is so taxing that each Custodes is a huge investment for the Imperium.
 As a result, the Imperium can't risk losing a single one for any reason save defending the Golden Throne itself.

-- In-universe, Imperial Titans take centuries to construct, due to the veneration given to them by the Adeptus Mechanicus (The revered Emperor-Class Titan is implied to take a millenium or two to actually make).
+- In-universe, Imperial Titans take centuries to construct, due to the veneration given to them by the Adeptus Mechanicus (The revered Emperor-Class Titan is implied to take a millenium or two to actually make, or sometimes Lost Technology outright).
 As a result, even though a single titan can turn the tide of battle in the Imperium's favour, they're seldom used outside of defending their Forge World homes, so the act of deploying even a single Titan Maniple (which consist of only three titans) is considered a Godzilla threshold just under that of Exterminatus.
 This also means that the Imperium will go to absurd lengths to recover even parts of a Titan, as repairing one is far quicker than building a new one.
 The only aversion to this are Imperial Knights, who are specifically created as cheap, mass produced versions of Titans for use in "small" scale engagements.

 - A good number of one-use-per-game magic items that a player must carefully choose the right time to use.
 Frequently these will end up going unused in the hands of a cautious player, who is saving them for a later that never comes, just in case.
 Perhaps the most common such item in the 8th edition of the game is the Dispel Magic Scroll - a scroll which automatically dispels an enemy spell and stops it from working before it is cast.
 In previous editions of the game the Dispel Magic Scroll was ubiquitous — pretty much the only magic item that could be duplicated.
 This led to many players loading down their wizards with as many of the things as they could cram in, then using them liberally, to severely curtail the enemy's magic phase.
 This was rarely fun, especially if both sides were doing it, so in 8th edition the Dispel Magic Scroll has become a one-per-army item like everything else.
 Now that it represents your army's one chance to automatically counter a key enemy spell (other dispel attempts require the rolling of dice, and can fail) it has become a precious resource indeed.
 So precious that they frequently go unused nowadays.